Racism in Sweden

 Racism and xenophobia have been reported and investigated in Sweden.
 Sweden has the most segregated labor market of people with foreign background in Europe, when measured against both high and low educational level by OECD statistics.
-According to the European Network Against Racism, skin color, ethnic/religious background have significant impact on an individual's opportunities in the labor market.
+According to the European Network Against Racism, skin color and ethnic/religious background have significant impact on an individual's opportunities in the labor market.

-Due to increased immigration from Muslim majority countries in the 21st century, islamophobia in Sweden has increased with anti-immigration views growing stronger in the country.
-The country also has recorded instances of antisemitism, which has also increased in recent years with the increased Muslim population targeting Jews.
-Several white supremacist and neo-Nazi organizations are also active in Sweden.
+Due to increased immigration from Muslim majority countries in the 21st century, Islamophobia in Sweden has increased with anti-immigration views growing stronger in the country.
+The country has also recorded instances of antisemitism, which has increased in recent years because members of the increased Muslim population have targeted Jews.
+Several white supremacist and neo-Nazi organizations are also active in Sweden, including the Nordic Resistance Movement.